-Plants of the World Online lists 8 species in the Capsella genus (as of 4-5-20 when I am updating this page).
-It is in the Brassicaceae Family with a total of 347 genera.
-Those numbers are likely to change as updates are made.
+As of 12-28-21 when this page was last updated, Plants of the World Online lists 7 species in the Capsella genus.
+It is a member of the plant family Brassicaceae with a total of 345 genera.
+Those numbers are likely to change as updates are made on POWO.

-Basil leaves form a rosette and grow in an alternate pattern.
-The basal leaves are petiolate, oblanceolate, irregularly toothed and normally pinnatifid.
+Basil leaves form a rosette and grows in an alternate pattern.
+The basal leaves are petiolate, oblanceolate, irregularly toothed, and normally pinnatifid.

 Dense raceme of many stalked flowers appearing in tight clusters at first then elongating.

 Small flowers, usually about 1/8” wide, have 4 petals, 4 greenish sepals with 6 stamens with a single pistil.
 The two outer stamens have a pair of nectar glands at their base.

 Information says flowers only bloom toward the top of the raceme.
 Flowers are replaced by 2-celled triangular seed pods that produce about 20 seeds.